 What It’s Used For

 This tram-bus concept aims to provide service and experience comparable to a rail service while remaining much more flexible and avoiding the construction of rails in the middle of a busy city—a project that would take several years and cost a lot of capital.

 The costs associated with the PANTERO are thus ten times lower than those of a railway network, which greatly benefits taxpayers.
 In fact, it offers one of the lowest costs per passenger-kilometer of all types of public transport.

-The concept of PANTERO was conceived by Jean-François Audet and Jean Raymond.
-It was developed in collaboration with Ashish Thulkar, an industrial designer from Mumbai, India.
+The concept of PANTERO was conceived by Jean-François Audet and Jean Raymond in March 2017 in collaboration with Charles Bombardier.
+The images were created by Ashish Thulkar, an industrial designer from Mumbai, India.
 Ashish holds a master’s degree in design from the Indian Institute of Science.
 He also created the images of the Firedron truck and the Orion, a supersonic aircraft concept designed to view earth from space.